RequestNetwork/requestNetwork/packages/docs/docs/guides/6-hosting-a-node/3-helm.md

 keywords: [Request node, helm, kubernetes]
 ---

-Deploying a Request node on Kubernetes is straightforward using our [helm](https://helm.sh/) chart.
+Deploying a Request Node on Kubernetes is straightforward using our [helm](https://helm.sh/) chart.

 You can see our chart in our [git repository](https://github.com/RequestNetwork/request-helm-charts/tree/master/request-node).